Foreign internal defense: Piracy

 Piracy is very real in the international waters of weak and failed states, such as Somalia.
 FID personnel may gather intelligence on pirate locations, and transmit this to warships able to intercept the pirate vessels.
-When pirates are active, providing FID supplies by water is impractical unless the transport vessels are armed, or travel in convoy.

 Piracy also may feed into security violations at ports, and as a means by which terrorists transport personnel and materials.

 An Organisation for Economic Co-operation and Development (OECD) study on the ownership and control of ships reports that anonymous ownership is more the rule than the exception.
 There are reports that 15 cargo ships are linked to al-Qaeda.

 Disease

 Bad health is a very real problem, especially from domestic conflict that displaces refugees across borders.
 HIV is the most obvious, especially in Africa, but it is not the only major concern.

 Military health specialists, as distinct from special operations forces, can have an enormous impact.
-Training and equipping health and education facilities are key FID capabilities.
-While Special Forces medical personnel can deliver clinic services and train local workers, there is an entire spectrum of ways to use FID to enhance public health.
 As one example, the US Navy's Medical Research Unit No. 3 has been active in Egypt since the Second World War.
-Located next to the Abbassia Fever Hospital, the oldest and largest fever hospital in the Middle East, it does research with Egyptian personnel and scientific clinicals throughout Africa and Southwest Asia.
-It works closely with the Egyptian Ministry of Health and Population, the US National Institutes of Health, the World Health Organization, the U.S Agency for International Development and the US Centers for Disease Control and Prevention.
-NAMRU-3 is a WHO Collaborating Center for HIV and Emerging Infectious Diseases.